WHAT DOES A HOSPICE VOLUNTEER DO?

 Cancer Support Meetings

-If you are dealing with a cancer diagnosis, are in remission, currently going through treatments, or you are a care giver, this group will give you a chance to share your story if you want to and listen and learn from other's experiences in a confidential, safe environment.
+If you are dealing with a cancer diagnosis, are in remission, currently going through treatments, or are a caregiver, this group will give you a chance to share your story if you want to and listen and learn from other's experiences in a confidential, safe environment.

 Light refreshments served.
 Subject to cancellation due to winter storms.